Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Applications

-As discussed in Section~\ref{sec:vertex-ranked-games:sup}, since both players have positional winning strategies in safety games, Lemma~\ref{lem:muller:reduction} yields that if Player~$0$ has a strategy with cost at most~$3$ in a quantitative Muller game~$\game$, then she also has a strategy in~$\game$ with the same cost and of size at most exponential in~$\card{V}$.
-Moreover, finding the minimal~$b$ such that Player~$0$ has a strategy of cost at most~$b$ in~$\game$ requires solving at most three safety games of exponential size in~$\card{V}$.
-Thus, the optimization problem for quantitative Muller games can be solved in exponential time.
+Analogously to the reasoning leading to Corollary~\ref{cor:vertex-ranked-games:sup:memory} on Page~\pageref{cor:vertex-ranked-games:sup:memory} and to Corollary~\ref{cor:vertex-ranked-games:lim:memory} on Page~\pageref{cor:vertex-ranked-games:lim:memory}, we are now also able to provide an upper bound on the size of strategies for Player~$0$ in quantitative Muller games.
+Since both players have positional winning strategies in safety games, an application of Theorem~\ref{thm:reductions:strategy-lift} to Lemma~\ref{lem:muller:reduction} yields that if Player~$0$ has a strategy with cost at most three in a quantitative Muller game~$\game$ with~$n$ vertices, then she also has a strategy in~$\game$ with the same cost and of size at most exponential in~$n$.

+Moreover, we can bound the complexity of the optimization problem for quantitative Muller games as follows: Finding the minimal~$b$ such that Player~$0$ has a strategy of cost at most~$b$ in~$\game$ requires solving at most three safety games of size in~$\bigo((n!)^3)$.
+Thus, the optimization problem for quantitative Muller games can be solved in factorial time.